wired8/retsly-js-auth/Readme.md

 # retsly-js-auth

-  A auth component built on Retsly
+  A third party authentication and verification component built on Retsly

 ## Demo